 Doctoral Programs

-In some circumstances, Doctoral Degrees may take longer to complete if students do not meet their milestones, maintain full-time status, take an academic leave, retake a course, or fail the Dissertation or Applied Doctoral Project defense.
+In some circumstances, Doctoral Degrees may take longer to complete if students do not meet their milestones, maintain full-time status, take an academic leave, retake a course, or fail the Applied Doctoral Project defense.
 Program completion milestones and deadlines are calculated based on the first date of attendance in the student’s program.

 In documented extenuating circumstances, Deans may approve an extension to the maximum time for completion.
 Doctoral program completion time limits do not supersede the obligation to maintain satisfactory academic progress throughout the student’s program of study.
 Approved extensions may not exceed the requirements to maintain satisfactory academic progress.
 For the full Satisfactory Academic Progress policies, please see that policy under in the General Academic Information and Policies section of this Catalog.